Zolric/zhassio-addons/syncthing/README.md

-# Jellyfin add-on for Home Assistant
+# Syncthing add-on for Home Assistant

-video player and streaming server
+Backup some folder to another Syncthing instance.

 ## Configuration